iantheconway/MusicReader/README.md

 #
 Overview
 ============
-An open source tool for practicing sheet music reading.
+An open source tool which generates sheet music for the purpose of practicing sight reading.

 Dependencies
 ============
 Currently, this project only supports Mac OS, however linux and perhaps Windows will be supported soon.
-Python 2.7
+* Python 2.7
-Flask
+* Flask
-Tensorflow
+* Tensorflow
-GNU Lilypond (Mac App is included for convenience) Numpy
+* GNU Lilypond (Mac App is included for convenience)
+* Numpy

 AI_Composer for Neural Network mode: https://github.com/llSourcell/AI_Composer